 Due to new COVID-19 rules, social distancing and upgraded hygiene measures are now in place at Artspace Mackay for the safety of visitors and staff.
+All visitors must sign in via Check In Qld upon entry.
 Hand sanitiser is available on entry, and events are limited in numbers and spaced to allow participants to engage in adequate social distancing within all areas of the facility.
 Please contact us if you have any concerns or queries prior to visiting 4961 9722.

 LINKS & DOWNLOADS